Anything you can do for your nails? Lots!

 Nails protect our fingers and toes; we must protect them and preserve their health.

 Try our nail care serums if you wish to have your nails grow healthy.
-The SAS nail care oil will supply some nutrients that are also required by the nail but are not present in our water-based Nail Care Serum.
-This nail serum duo will become even more useful if you tend to mistreat your nails, and nail polish (and nail polish remover) can be part of that “mistreatment.”
+An oil serum will supply some nutrients that are also required by the nail but can’t be used in a water-based nail serum.
+This combination will become even more helpful if you tend to mistreat your nails.
+Nail polish and nail polish remover can be considered part of that “mistreatment.”

-What is in the SAS nail care oil?
-The base is our traditional EMUlator, a combination of plant “fixed” oils that provide fatty acids composition similar to that present in emu oil to provide nutrition and to enhance the penetration of antioxidants astaxanthin, lycopene, etc. ) and antifungal essential oils, also present (clove and palmarosa).
+What do you need in a nail care oil?
+A combination of plant “fixed” oils that provide fatty acids composition similar to that present in emu oil to provide nutrition and to enhance the penetration of antioxidants astaxanthin, lycopene, etc. ) and antifungal essential oils, also present (clove and palmarosa).
 Do you need nail care oil?
-Yes, if your nails look unhealthy, and certainly if they show the discoloration typical of fungal infection.
+Yes, if your nails look unhealthy and especially if they show the discoloration typical of fungal infection.

 DISCLAIMER: These claims have not been evaluated by the FDA and are not intended to diagnose, cure, treat or prevent any disease.